As an Amazon Associate I earn from qualifying purchases.

 You need an inflator to pump the stroller tires.
 Attach the inflator at the end of the pressure pump.
 Once you attach the inflator, fit the pump in the tire valve head, and make sure it sits properly.

-Some pumps have the threaded screw or flipping a switch to fit the pump head.
+Some pumps have a threaded screw or flipping switch to fit the pump head.
 It securely holds the pump head and doesn’t allow it to escape air.
 If there is no air leakage, you can effectively and quickly pump the baby stroller.
 Further, you can create a sealed system for effective pumping.
 However, while pumping always keep an eye on the gauge.

 Step 5: Pump to the right level

 Every parent wants a bump-free ride for babies.
 So you need to pump the tubes to the optimal pressure.
 Many best pumps have gauges, so check on it and don’t be rough on the pump.
-Then counter check to see if the rest of the tires are filled with air at the right levels.
+Then counter-check to see if the rest of the tires are filled with air at the right levels.

 Step 6: Remove the pump

-Once the tire reaches the right pressure level, pop off the pump head or flip switch it.
+Once the tire reaches the right pressure level, pop off the pump head or flip-switch it.
 Unthread the pump head.
 Then re-attach the locking nut in the Schrader valve or close the valve cap.